 Exercise for the day: Remember those who made the ultimate sacrifice for our rights- Those who refused to back down when facing violence and oppression.
 Protestors.
 Activists.
 Martyrs.
 Read about some of them here: Civil Rights Martyrs.

-After Babylonian invaders destroyed our Temple in Jerusalem, the center of Jewish civilization in its time, King Solomon rebuilt an even more stunning Temple, spanning 37 acres.
-Its description in the Torah is magical, beautiful treasure after beautiful treasure crafted from the material donations, artistic brilliance, engineering genius, spiritual devotion, and eternal vision of our people.
-Almost 2000 years after its destruction by Roman occupiers, its foundation still stands, the Western Wall.
+After Babylonian invaders destroyed our Temple in Jerusalem, the center of Jewish civilization in its time, the Jews rebuilt an even more stunning Temple, spanning 37 acres.
+Its description is magical, beautiful treasure after beautiful treasure crafted from the material donations, artistic brilliance, engineering genius, spiritual devotion, and eternal vision of our people.
+Almost 2000 years after its destruction by Roman occupiers, the foundation of its retaining wall still stands, the Western Wall.
 Jews now visit the Temple’s foundation every day, bringing our memories, hopes, and prayers.

 Slavery stole the foundations of their societies and their spiritual lives from enslaved African people when they were transported to this continent in chains.
 Yet African Americans have found ways to rebuild their foundations here, among other ways in the beauty and spirituality of their art, music, and literature.